 c.
 Limitation of Claims.
 Except with respect to claims of infringement or misappropriation of any intellectual property rights of the other Party, a Party’s breach of its confidentiality obligations set forth in Section 12 (Confidential Information), or Customer’s failure to pay fees and expenses when due and payable, neither Party may bring any claim relating to these Professional Services Terms or any Services Schedule more than two years after the events giving rise to the claim occurred.

 d.
 General.
-Each Party agrees that these exclusions and limitations apply even if the remedies are insufficient to cover all of the losses or damages of such Party.
-Customer agrees that without these limitations the fee for the Professional Services would be significantly higher.
+These exclusions and limitations apply even if the remedies are insufficient to cover all of the losses or damages of such Party.
+Without these limitations, the fees for the Professional Services would be significantly higher.
 Some jurisdictions do not allow the exclusion of certain warranties or the limitation or exclusion of liability for incidental or consequential damages.
 Accordingly, some or all of the above exclusions or limitations may not apply and the Parties may have additional rights.

-10. Relationship of the Parties; No Professional Tax Opinions or Advice.
-These Professional Services Terms do not create a partnership, joint venture, agency, employment or fiduciary relationship between the Parties.
+10. Relationship of the Parties; No Professional Tax Opinions or Legal Advice.
+The PS Agreement does not create a partnership, joint venture, agency, employment or fiduciary relationship between the Parties.
 Distributors and Avalara’s other business partners are independent of Avalara and are not Avalara’s agents.
-Customer acknowledges and agrees that Avalara does not provide tax or legal advice, including legal opinions, tax opinions, or management advice.
+Customer acknowledges and agrees that Avalara does not provide legal advice, including legal or professional tax opinions, or management advice.
 Customer is responsible for its own tax policies and tax reporting positions taken.
-Customer is responsible for conducting its own due diligence and seek the assistance of a qualified legal, tax, or accounting professional.
+Customer is responsible for conducting its own due diligence and seeking the assistance of a qualified legal, tax, or accounting professional.

 12. Confidential Information.
-In the course of providing and receiving the Professional Services, each Party may have access to Confidential Information (as defined below) of the other Party (the “Receiving Party”).
+In the course of providing and receiving the Professional Services, each Party (the “Disclosing Party”) may have access to Confidential Information (as defined below) of the other Party (the “Receiving Party”).
 This Section 12 (Confidentiality) governs Confidential Information provided and received solely in conjunction with providing and receiving the Professional Services, and any Confidential Information provided and received as part of any other services provided by Avalara will be governed by the applicable confidential information provisions of the agreement or terms governing such services.

 a.
 Definition.
-“Confidential Information” means all information designated by a Party as confidential, or given the circumstances, that would reasonably be understood by the receiving Party to be confidential, and that is disclosed by either Party to the other Party, regardless of the form of disclosure.
-Confidential Information includes, without limitation, with respect to Avalara, Avalara’s technology and any related documentation, and with respect to Customer, all Customer’s proprietary data and any personal information in possession of Customer, and with respect to both Parties, all information relating to business plans, customers and customer lists, data, designs (whether actual, contemplated, experimental or planned), financial information, forecasts, inventions, know-how, methods, market analysis, pricing, products (whether actual, contemplated, experimental or planned), prerelease offerings, research and development, security policies and processes, source and object code, and strategies of the disclosing Party.
+“Confidential Information” means all information that is designated by the Disclosing Party as confidential, or given the circumstances, would reasonably be understood by the Receiving Party to be confidential, and that is disclosed by the Disclosing Party to the Receiving Party, regardless of the form of disclosure.
+Confidential Information includes, without limitation, with respect to Avalara and its Affiliates, Avalara’s technology and any related documentation, and with respect to Customer, all Customer’s proprietary data and any personal information in possession of Customer, and with respect to both Parties, all information relating to business plans, customers and customer lists, data, designs (whether actual, contemplated, experimental or planned), financial information, forecasts, inventions, know-how, methods, market analysis, pricing, products (whether actual, contemplated, experimental or planned), prerelease offerings, research and development, security policies and processes, source and object code, and strategies of the Disclosing Party.

 b.
 Exclusions.
-Confidential Information does not include information that the receiving Party can establish: (i) (except with respect to personal information) has entered the public domain without the receiving Party’s breach of any obligation owed to the disclosing Party; (ii) has been rightfully received by the receiving Party from a third party without confidentiality restrictions; (iii) is known to the receiving Party without any restriction as to use or disclosure prior to first receipt by the receiving Party from the disclosing Party; or (iv) has been independently developed by the receiving Party without use of or reference to the disclosing Party’s Confidential Information.
+Confidential Information does not include information that the Receiving Party can establish: (i) (except with respect to personal information) is or becomes generally known to the public without the Receiving Party’s breach of any obligation owed to the Disclosing Party; (ii) has been rightfully received by the Receiving Party from a third party without confidentiality restrictions; (iii) is known to the Receiving Party without any restriction as to use or disclosure prior to first receipt by the Receiving Party from the Disclosing Party; or (iv) has been independently developed by the Receiving Party without use of or reference to the Disclosing Party’s Confidential Information.

-c.
+d.
 Restrictions on Use and Disclosure.
 The receiving Party shall use Confidential Information of the Disclosing Party solely as permitted under the PS Agreement.
-The receiving party shall hold Confidential Information in strict confidence and shall not directly or indirectly disclose Confidential Information to third parties except as otherwise permitted by the Terms.
-The receiving Party may disclose Confidential Information to an employee, advisor, consultant, agent or representative (“Representatives”) on the condition that the receiving Party: (i) ensures that such Representatives are bound by a written agreement or other legally binding obligations of confidentiality and restricted use that are as substantially protective as these Terms; and (ii) accepts full responsibility for its Representatives’ disclosure and use of the Confidential Information and its compliance with the obligations of the Receiving Party under this Section.
-The receiving Party shall protect Confidential Information from unauthorized access and disclosure using the same degree of care, but in no event, less than a reasonable standard of care, that it uses to protect its own Confidential Information of a similar nature and shall not reverse engineer, decompile or disassemble any such Confidential Information (except, in the case of Avalara, as required for the performance of the Professional Services).
+The receiving party shall hold Confidential Information in strict confidence and shall not disclose or authorize the disclosure of Confidential Information to third parties except as otherwise permitted by the PS Agreement.
+The receiving party may disclose Confidential Information to an employee, advisor, consultant, service provider, agent or representative (any of these, a “Representative”) on the condition that the receiving Party: (i) ensures that such Representatives are bound by a written agreement or other legally binding obligations of confidentiality and restricted use at least as protective as these Professional Service Terms; and (ii) is fully responsible for its Representatives’ disclosure and use of the Confidential Information and its compliance with the obligations of the Receiving Party under this Section.
+The receiving Party shall protect Confidential Information of the Disclosing Party from unauthorized access and disclosure using the same degree of care, but in no event, less than a reasonable standard of care, that it uses to protect its own Confidential Information of a similar nature and shall not reverse engineer, decompile or disassemble any such Confidential Information (except, in the case of Avalara, as required for the performance of the Professional Services).

-13. Indemnification.
-Each Party (the “Indemnifying Party”) will indemnify and defend the other Party and its directors, officers, employees, and Affiliates (the “Indemnified Party”) against any Losses and Litigation Expenses resulting from a third-party claim, action, investigation, or proceeding based on, arising out of, or alleging (1) that the use of technology or information provided by the Indemnifying Party under these Professional Services Terms infringes an issued patent, copyright, trademark, or other intellectual property right of such third party, or (2) the Indemnifying Party’s violation of applicable law.
-“Loss” means any liability, loss, claim, settlement payment (including any settlement the Indemnified Party agrees to pay as long as it is in a written settlement approved by Indemnifying Party in writing), cost and expense, interest, award, judgment, damages (including punitive damages), fines, fees, penalties, or other charges, other than a Litigation Expense.
-“Litigation Expense” means filing fees and court costs, witness fees, and reasonable attorneys’ and other professionals’ fees, other reasonable investigation and defense costs, and any other fees, costs, expenses and charges resulting from the indemnified third-party claim.
+a.
+Indemnification.
+Each Party (the “Indemnifying Party”) will indemnify and defend the other Party and its directors, officers, employees, and Affiliates (the “Indemnified Party”) against any Losses incurred as a result of a third-party claim or action that (1) the use of technology or information provided by the Indemnifying Party under these Professional Services Terms infringes copyright, registered trademark, issued patent, or other intellectual property right of such third party, or (2) results from the Indemnifying Party’s violation of any applicable law or regulation.
+“Loss” means any liability, loss, settlement payment (including any settlement the Indemnified Party agrees to pay, as long as it is in a written settlement approved by Indemnifying Party in writing), interest, award, judgment, damages (including punitive damages), fines, fees, penalties, filing fees and court costs, witness fees, and reasonable attorneys’ and other professionals’ fees, other reasonable investigation and defense costs, and any other fees, costs, expenses and charges resulting from the indemnified third-party claim.